chinapedia/wikipedia.abstract.en/Page/Dessert.md

 Asia

-Classic_bubble_tea.jpgIn Asia, desserts are often eaten between meals as snacks rather than as a concluding course.
+In Asia, desserts are often eaten between meals as snacks rather than as a concluding course.
 There is widespread use of rice flour in East Asian desserts, which often include local ingredients such as coconut milk, palm sugar, and tropical fruit.[32]
 In India, where sugarcane has been grown and refined since before 500 BCE, desserts have been an important part of the diet for thousands of years; types of desserts include burfis, halvahs, jalebis, and laddus.[33]

 Dessert nowadays are made into drinks as well, such as Bubble Tea.
 It is originated in Taiwan, which locates in East Asia.
 Bubble tea is a kind of dessert made with flavor tea or milk with tapioca.
 It is well-known across the world.[34]

 Europe

-Postres_turcos.jpg desserts like baklava, şöbiyet, sütlü nuriye, kalburabastı, burma kadayıf, kadayıf dolma, and badem tatlısı.]]
+desserts like baklava, şöbiyet, sütlü nuriye, kalburabastı, burma kadayıf, kadayıf dolma, and badem tatlısı.]]
 In Ukraine and Russia, breakfast foods such as nalysnyky or blintz or oladi (pancake), and syrniki are served with honey and jam as desserts.

 North America